9 Side Effects Of Castor Oil You Should Be Aware Of

 Every coin has two sides, and too much of this oil could be harming your health.

-Several side effects of castor oil may make you think twice about using it.
+For many years, people from many cultures have used castor oil to treat a variety of medical conditions.
+Castor oil is well known in both conventional and modern medicine.
+However, the oil also poses certain risks.
 The most common side effects of castor oil include skin rashes, diarrhea, nausea, and muscle cramps.
 In addition, both internal and topical castor oil has been linked with other side effects.

-This article discusses the possible side effects of castor oil, what you can do about them, and the recommended dosage of castor oil.
+This article discusses the aforementioned side effects in detail, what you can do about them, and the recommended dosage of castor oil.
 Read on.

 protip_icon Know The Flip Side: Castor Oil